Tuff Sheds as Living Space?

 As I rack my brain for alternatives to purchasing a house, I seem to lean towards prefab homes and kits.
 Every time I swing by the Home Depot, positioned just outside their front door, are a variety of Tuff Sheds.
 I walk inside the empty shed and it seems spacious and roomy.
 Granted, the shed doors are wide open and there’s not a lick of furniture, or anything else for that matter, inside.
 But for $3,995 it’s a bargain!

 Having such a curiosity about kit homes, I wonder if there’s any way to put a couple of Tuff Sheds together and call it home, or at least a temporary home.
 As I begin to seriously consider this option, I decide to check out their website.
-Not only do they make sheds, they also build garages.
+Not only do they make sheds, but they also build garages.
 Ding!
 An idea strikes.
 Having browsed many a home plan, I know that it’s possible to build an apartment above a garage.
-Surfing through their photos, I find just the picture I hoped to see: a two-car garage with a loft/apartment.
+Surfing through their photos, I found just the picture that I hoped to see: a two-car garage with a loft/apartment with steel building frames.

 A Tuff Shed Two-Car w/Apartment Garage